Oct

 Who grants you mercy?

 I never quite know who it will be.
-Sometimes folks from whom we expect the most mercy are the least likely to give it (perhaps because we can get in the habit of taking folks for granted), whereas a complete stranger acts like the God of all consolation and the Father of all mercies himself.
+Sometimes folks from whom we expect the most mercy, the ones who we think at least could know us best, are the least likely to give it (perhaps because we can get in the habit of taking folks for granted, or misjudging them), whereas a complete stranger acts like the God of all consolation and the Father of all mercies.

 At one point Jesus calms his disciples worried about a healing done by some faithful person they didn't know: "He who is not against us is for us."
-(Matthew 9,40) This tells us that other faithful people don't have to be exactly like us- and this makes for a mercy fest when we realize that we are all serving the same Jesus, and he isn't finished with any one of us.
+(Matthew 9,40) This tells us that other faithful people don't have to be exactly like us- and this should make make for a faith and mercy fest, among us Christians anyway, when we realize that we are all serving the same Jesus, and he isn't finished with any one of us.

-But then I think of the Puritan Roger Williams who was forced to start a colony in the wilds of Rhode Island (which he named Providence) because he didn't quite providently fit in to either the Massachussetts Bay or Salem Colony.
+But then I think of the Puritan Roger Williams who was forced to start a colony in the wilds of Rhode Island (which he named Providence) because he didn't quite providently fit in to either the Massachussetts Bay or Salem Colony who had imperialist state and church unification notions.
+He wasn't granted any mercy at all, by any New World Christians.
+And so he was run out of Mssachusetts by his fellow Christians in the middle of winter to fend for his own very life.

 To whom do you grant mercy?